 Steve Zelt . . .

-. . . was born in Alhambra, California, but his family moved east to live in a new suburb called Diamond Bar, next to the big city of Pomona where his mom did her shopping and he went to school.
+. . . was born in Alhambra, California, but his family moved east to live in a new suburb called Diamond Bar.
 That was in 1960.
+Pomona was the big city where his mom did her shopping and Steve went to school.

 Welles tried out Ambersons a second time, in Pasadena.
 Steve's uncle graduated valedictorian from the Pasadena Playhouse along with cohorts such as George Reeves and Dana Andrews.

 When he was 21, Steve married and moved into a duplex a few blocks north of the Fox theater, which had been closed in disgrace by then.
-Not too long after that, he moved to the city of Ontario, into a little house behind house off Euclid Ave, which intersects with Foothill Blvd.
+Not too long after that, he moved to the city of Ontario, into a little house-behind-a-house off Euclid Ave, which intersects with Foothill Blvd.

 In the late 1970's he attended a small seminary in Thousand Oaks, but when it came time for him to be ordained, he heard a little voice say, “No.”